Free Buyers Guide

 What Are the Disadvantages of Solar String Inverters?

-Central Point of Failure: As mentioned previously, string inverter solar systems work like Christmas lights: when one panel stops working, the entire system is affected.
+Central Point of Failure: As we mentioned, string inverter systems can have a bit of a downside when it comes to reliability.
+They work like a string of Christmas lights — if one panel stops working, it affects the entire system.

 Here’s this graphic again so you don’t have to scroll up: